vtran1022/California-Couture/README.md

 # California Couture
-I worked with a team of engineers to build a front-end online retail web application.
+I worked with a team of engineers to build a front-end online retail web application in two weeks.
 This repo is specifically for the Related Items section of the web application.

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/80929887/126221000-2fffe498-30fb-4675-8aae-5b69ffdf7bb2.gif)